CDBG projects must align with one of three national objectives:

 The economic development program operates continuously.
 The community development program operates on a once-a-year application cycle, with applications submitted in February.

 The level of funding is determined annually through congressional appropriations.
 Each state receives a protected allocation of CDBG funds, based on a federal formula and does not compete with other states for funding allocations.
-Tennessee typically receives about $25M per year.
-80-85% of the funds are used for water and sewer projects, approximately 10% is used for community livability project, and about 5% for housing rehabilitation.
-Economic development projects are funded as eligible applications are received.
+Tennessee typically receives about $27M per year.